aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 #### Kinesis integration

-[When streaming CloudWatch Logs to a Kinesis Data Stream](https://aws.amazon.com/premiumsupport/knowledge-center/streaming-cloudwatch-logs/){target="_blank" rel="nofollow"} (cross-account or not), you can use `extract_cloudwatch_logs_from_event` to decode, decompress and extract logs as `CloudWatchLogsDecodedData` to ease log processing.
+[When streaming CloudWatch Logs to a Kinesis Data Stream](https://aws.amazon.com/premiumsupport/knowledge-center/streaming-cloudwatch-logs/){target="_blank"} (cross-account or not), you can use `extract_cloudwatch_logs_from_event` to decode, decompress and extract logs as `CloudWatchLogsDecodedData` to ease log processing.

 === "app.py"